 With an ever growing world population and increasing demand for high nutrition foods, there is an enormous pressure on the food production system to fulfil this demand while keeping the environmental impact as low as possible.
 Plant proteins are known to be more sustainable than animal proteins and more cost effective.
 (Partly) replacing animal protein in existing products with (new) plant protein ingredients or developing new plant protein based products may contribute to an efficient use of available proteins.

-Dr Laurice Pouvreau and Dr Fred van de Velde initiated and developed the new extraction process.
-“After laboratory testing we knew we could solve the green colour and solubility issues,” says Pouvreau.
+NIZO’s expert Fred van de Velde initiated and developed the new extraction process.
+“After laboratory testing we knew we could solve the green colour and solubility issues,” says van de Velde.
 “These attributes are considered negative and prevented its use by industry”.
-“We have scaled up the process and tested it at semi-industrial scale in our food-grade Processing Centre” concludes van de Velde.
-“We know now that the technology is ready to be implemented by industry”.
+“We have scaled up the process and tested it at semi-industrial scale in our food-grade Processing Centre and we know now that the technology is ready to be implemented by industry”.